 What is Parts work?

-In therapy sessions, I help clients slow down and notice when one of these locked rooms is calling for attention.
+In therapy sessions, I help clients slow down and notice when one these parts are calling for attention.
 It might show up as a knot in the stomach, a wave of anger, or an old memory surfacing.
 With gentle curiosity, we step toward that door, listening to what’s inside.
 Often, we discover a younger, scared, or hurt part that’s been holding onto the pain for years.
 By understanding and caring for this part—sometimes through visualization or body-based practices—we begin to unburden it from its role.
 It no longer needs to stand guard or carry the weight of survival alone.

 Over time, this process unlocks the doors.
 The rooms that once felt closed off or overwhelming become places of peace and rest.
-Your daily life part—the part running the house—feels less fragmented and burdened by the past, and the emergency parts find relief, knowing they don’t have to work so hard anymore.
+Your daily life part—the part running the house—feels less fragmented and burdened by the past, and the emotional parts find relief.

 Parts work helps bring the whole house into harmony, fostering a sense of wholeness and self-compassion.
-It’s not about getting rid of any part of you—it’s about understanding, honoring, and collaborating with them, so you can live more freely and fully in your inner world.
+The goal of parts work is not to get rid of any parts of you, but to understand, care and collaborate with them so you can live more harmoniously and fully in your inner world.

 If you’re curious about parts work, I invite you to book a free 20-minute consultation to explore whether this approach feels right for you.